FloridaMan7588/floridaman7588.me-archive/projects.markdown

 Currently I'm working on a few projects:

-1. [pihole-webhook](https://github.com/floridaman7588/pihole-webhook), a simple webserver to process HTTP requests for blocking domains and regular expressions on a PiHole server.
+1. [waterfox-flatpak]({{url}}/waterfox-flatpak), a build of the Waterfox browser in a Flatpak, because the Waterfox team doesn't provide an official one.
-2. [waterfox-flatpak](https://github.com/floridaman7588/waterfox-flatpak), a build of the Waterfox browser in a Flatpak, because the Waterfox team doesn't provide an official one.
+2. [nextcloud-nginx](https://github.com/floridaman7588/docker-nc-nginx) A build of Nextcloud using Nginx and PHP8.1 running in Docker.
 3. This website!
 Yeah, that's all.

 That's it, I'm not working on much else.
 I am still working on learning other languages which means more things soon.
 Otherwise, that's it.